jlleongarcia/jlleongarcia/content/blog/py-z-stock-yahoo.md

 date: 2025-01-26
 draft: false
 tags: ["Python"]
 description: "Initial yield vs growth, the math.
-How to analyze stock and dividend data with Python"
+How to analyze stock and dividend data with Python.
+Together with Data animations."
 summary: 'Data for Python Financial Apps'
 url: 'python-financial-data-with-yfinance'
 math: true